What is American Mahjong?

 American Mahjong is a tile-based game played by four players.
 It evolved from traditional Chinese Mahjong in the 1920s when the game arrived in the United States and quickly became a social staple.
 While it shares DNA with other Mahjong variants, American Mahjong has its own distinct rules, scoring system, and most importantly — the annual card.

 The game uses 152 tiles (compared to 144 in Chinese Mahjong) and includes Joker tiles, which can substitute for certain tiles in your hand.
-Each year, the National Mah Jongg League (NMJL) publishes a new card with valid winning hand patterns, making the game fresh every year.
+Each year, the Mini Mahj Card is updated with fresh winning hand patterns, making the game feel new every season.

 The Tiles